codedrops/interview-prep/javascript/javascript-Q&A.md

 - Use explicit coercion to avoid confusion and improve code readability.
 - Be cautious with implicit coercion, especially when using operators like `+`, `-`, `*`, and `/`.

-By understanding type coercion, you can write more predictable and bug-free JavaScript code.

 ## 9. Is JavaScript Statically Typed or Dynamically Typed?

 JavaScript is a **dynamically typed** language.
 This means that variables are not bound to a specific data type, and their type can change during runtime.